hcmarque/SQL-Managed-Instance-Disaster-Recovery-Architecture-Design/README.md

 # SQL-Managed Instance: Disaster Recovery Reference Architecture
 # Step by Step Implementation Guide

-SQL Managed Instance Installation process. - Step by Step to Disaster Recovery - Ready for Massive roll out ;
+SQL Managed Instance Installation process. - Step by Step to Disaster Recovery - Ready for Massive roll out;

 This document provide the Best Practice guidence for the SQL-Managed Instance implementation considering a Disaster Recovery Architecture with a full Failover Group configured.